Journey Engine

 └─────────────────────────────────────────────────────────┘

-Design philosophy: Data-oriented, trait-driven.
+Design philosophy: Data-oriented, trait-driven, and deliberately narrow.
 Games implement the GameApp trait to hook into the engine's lifecycle.
 The engine calls init → fixed_update → update → render → ui each frame.
-All mutable game state flows through a single Context struct.
+All mutable engine access flows through a single Context struct.

 Workspace Layout